My books have gone into six printings, been on the best-seller list for months and been optioned for film. Let me let you how to promote your work.

 For our team, this isn’t a coincidence, and communications is pretty similar to teaching — and learning.
 When people walk away from a newspaper article or podcast, for instance, the author wants the reader to remember something—a fact, a feeling, a story.
 The tools that make for effective teaching also make for effective communication.

-THE AWKWARDNESS OF BOOK PROMOTION
+THE AWKWARDNESS OF WRITING PROMOTION

 You need to start to share and promote your project.
 With all the content out there vying for attention, you can’t expect your audience to simply come to the work without any encouragement.
-For a humorous (and very accurate) look at what’s involved here, watch this video short by author Dennis Cass.

 Communications firms can, of course, help craft messages and do outreach.
 But the key thing to understand is that you—the creator—need to be at the center of the conversation about your work.
 People respond to people.
 They want authentic stories that give them a peek behind the curtain, a look at what took place and what you learned as you achieved your goal and how they might apply your experience to their lives.

-When you’re working on a long-term project, its importance and relevance can begin to seem self-evident to you.
+When you’re working on a long-term writing project, its importance and relevance can begin to seem self-evident to you.
 But your audience won’t be as close to the material as you are.
 They need a hook to draw them in and show them why they should care.

 Something is newsworthy because it offers readers or viewers new information.”